-Easily reached by train, Rovaniemi is touted as the capital of Lapland, and while its fairly bland shopping streets are a far cry from the surrounding rural hinterland, the town’s Arctic sensibility makes it worth spending a day here while gearing up for an exploration of the Northern Finnish hinterland.
-The best way to prepare yourself for what lies further north is to visit the 172m-long glass tunnel of Arktikum at Pohjoisranta 4.
-Subterranean galleries house Sámi crafts, costumes and displays on all things circumpolar.
+Rovaniemi is touted as the capital of Lapland, and while its fairly bland shopping streets are a far cry from the surrounding rural hinterland, the town’s Arctic sensibility makes it worth spending a day here while gearing up for an exploration of the truly wild Northern Finland.
 The midnight sun is visible from Rovaniemi for several weeks each side of misdummer.
-The best vantage points are either the striking bridge over the Ounaskoski or atop the forested and mosquito-infested hill, Ounasvaara, across the bridge.

 Prepare yourself for what lies further north by visiting the 172m-long glass tunnel of Arktikum at Pohjoisranta 4 (mid-Jan to May & Sept–Nov Tues–Sun 10am–6pm; June–Aug daily 9am–6pm; Dec to mid-Jan daily 10am–6pm; €12).
 Subterranean galleries house fascinating insights into Sámi culture, the log-floating industry and all things circumpolar.